 7) Alternatives to plastic fishing lures.
 What an awesome question!
 I don’t fish and wouldn’t have thought about this, but yes, a lot of the plastic polluting our waterways is plastic fishing lures.
 And there are several articles addressing this issue as well as one company that is making edible lures from food.
 Check out these links:

-FoodSource Lures – company making lures from food
+FoodSource Lures – company making lures from food (03/11/2017: unfortunately, this company seems to be out of business.)

 Or of course, why use a lure at all when you can fish the old-fashioned way: